 Learn about EMDR Therapy here.

-If you are struggling to find freedom and healing from past trauma in your life, It would be a privilege to set up a time to talk with you.
-To schedule a time to meet with me please email my assistant: email@example.com
+If you are struggling to find freedom and healing from trauma in your life, let's talk.
+To schedule a time to meet with me please email my assistant: firstname.lastname@example.org

 Post-Traumatic Stress Disorder (PTSD): May develop after a person has been exposed to a traumatic experience.
 Sufferers often have persistent symptoms including: